The Buck Power Supply Graphical User Interface (GUI) System consists of several components:

 - MCP19111 PMBus Firmware

 Buck Power Supply Graphical User Interface Plug-In Firmware

 Below are many different tasks that are accomplished by the GUI's firmware:

 Initialize the Internal Peripherals

 At start-up, the firmware initializes the internal operating points of the device.
 These include, but are not limited to:

-• Switching frequency, phase shift, maximum duty cycle
+- Switching frequency, phase shift, and maximum duty cycle.

 This action is accomplished by writing specific values into the corresponding registers.